 “Love your enemies!
 Do good to those who hate you.
 Bless those who curse you.
 Pray for those who hurt you.
 If someone slaps you on one cheek, offer the other cheek also.
-If someone demands your coat, offer your shirt also.”
-(Luke 6:27b-29 NLT, second edition)
+If someone demands your coat, offer your shirt also” (Luke 6:27-29 NLT).

 When you’re persecuted, harassed, and face opposition, you need to respond with a blessing.

 Jesus says in Luke 6:27-29, “Love your enemies!
 Do good to those who hate you.
 Bless those who curse you.
 Pray for those who hurt you.
 If someone slaps you on one cheek, offer the other cheek also.
-If someone demands your coat, offer your shirt also” (NLT, second edition).
+If someone demands your coat, offer your shirt also” (NLT).

 Who does that?!
 Not many people, actually.
 It’s what sets Christians apart, because it’s not a natural or popular or easy response.

 It takes a lot of courage to do those things!
 Any fool can fight back.
-Any wimp can retaliate.
-Any idiot can say something mean back.
-Even parrots can be taught to curse.
+Anyone can fight back.
+Anyone can retaliate.
+Anyone can respond with something mean.”

-In the movie The Butler, they show the Freedom Riders, who fought racism in the South during the Civil Rights Movement, train people how to not retaliate when they’re hit, spit on, cursed, pushed, or when people throw food at them.
+In the movie The Butler, we see how the Freedom Riders, who fought racism and segregation in the South during the Civil Rights Movement, trained people how to not retaliate when they were hit, spit on, cursed, pushed, or hit by food that people threw at them.
 It’s a very powerful scene of taking a nonviolent stance.

 As I watched that scene, tears started coming down my face.
 I thought, “I want to be that kind of person for Jesus.
 I want to be that brave.
 I want to have a heart of courage that won’t cave in to what’s wrong, no matter what they throw at me.
 And I want to respond with love.”

 Jesus paid a price for you.
 He says there’s a price to be paid for following him.
-Popularity on Earth is not part of the guarantee of being a Christian, but your reward in Heaven is a guarantee.
+Popularity on Earth is not part of the guarantee of being a Christian, but your reward in Heaven is guaranteed.